dannyli/dannyli.github.io/_pages/about.md

 Research Interests
 ------
-My main research focus is on the modeling, control, and development of efficient energy conversion processes using energy storage systems for modern power grids and electrified transportation systems.
-I'm open to any interest in discussion on my research area.
+My main research focus is on advanced modeling, control, and optimization of energy systems, particularly in battery technologies, renewable integration, and intelligent energy management, specifically:

+* **Battery Modeling and Management**
+  Physics-based and data-driven modeling, health diagnostics, state estimation, and fast charging control for lithium-ion, solid-state, and second-life batteries.
+* **Hydrogen and Fuel Cell Technologies**
+  System-level modeling, performance optimization, and degradation assessment of PEM fuel cells and hydrogen production/storage in integrated energy systems.
+* **Energy Storage Systems and Grid Integration** Design and optimization of battery energy storage systems for grid support, frequency control, renewable dispatchability, microgrid applications, and model predictive control for integrated power systems.
+* **AI and Machine Learning for Energy Systems** Application of machine learning, reinforcement learning, and hybrid physics-AI methods in battery/fuel cell state estimation, control, and health/degradation predictive analytics.
+* **Smart Grid and Electrification**
+  Intelligent energy management, smart EV charging, demand response, and infrastructure planning for next-generation electrified and resilient grids.

 News and Updates
 ------
 - **2025-05-20**: I was appointed as an associate editor for IEEE Transactions on Industry Applications.
-- **2025-05-07**: Our paper titled [Knee-point-conscious battery aging trajectory prediction of lithium-ion based on physics-guided machine learning](publication/J049) has been award a **2024 IEEE Transactions on Transportation Electrification Prize Paper Award**!
+- **2025-05-07**: Our paper titled [Knee-point-conscious battery aging trajectory prediction of lithium-ion based on physics-guided machine learning](publication/J049) has been award a <span class="highlight">**2024 IEEE Transactions on Transportation Electrification Prize Paper Award**</span>.
 Congrats!
 - **2025-04-16**: Our paper titled [Degradation capacity spatial-temporal embedding RUL prediction framework for lithium-ion batteries](publication/J080) has been published at ***IEEE Journal of Emerging and Selected Topics in Industrial Electronics*** [[Link](https://doi.org/10.1109/JESTIE.2025.3561664)].
 The paper is collaborated with Chongqing University.
 - **2025-04-15**: Our paper titled [Compatible matching and synergy operation optimization of hydrogen-electric hybrid energy storage system in DC microgrid](publication/J081) has been published at ***Energy Conversion and Management: X*** [[Link](https://doi.org/10.1016/j.ecmx.2025.101014)].
 - **2025-04-09**: Our paper titled [Smart electric vehicle charging algorithm to reduce the impact on power grids: A reinforcement learning based methodology](publication/J083) has been published at ***IEEE Open Journal of Vehicular Technology*** [[Link](https://doi.org/10.1109/OJVT.2025.3559237)].
 The paper is collaborated with Politecnico di Milano.